A Message from Don Emes, MAMEC President

 MAMEC hosts an annual conference every June.
 This one day event encompasses speakers from all areas of emergency management and topics are geared to Municipal Emergency Coordinators and the role they perform.
 The conference gives us the opportunity to get together, share what has been happening in our communities and go away with information we can incorporate into our own programs.
 We learn best from each other and we need to have time set aside each year to learn, network, mentor and grow.
 The conference agenda and all advertisements are sent out in March of each year, we endeavor to keep this day enjoyable and affordable to all attendees.

 We have developed a positive working relationship with other Associations in our Province such as the Manitoba Municipal Administrators (MMA) and the Association of Manitoba Municipalities (AMM).
 Information is shared between all of us and we are able to call for advice, support and assistance.
 This is a benefit to each and every one of our members should issues arise that need to be discussed with Council’s and CAOs.
 MAMEC has a good working relationship with Manitoba EMO and have engaged in discussions on emergency management legislation and requirements whenever we have concerns.

-We are excited to move forward, build a strong association that works for each and every one of you.
+We are excited to move forward, continuing to build a strong association that works for each and every one of you.
 Let’s work together to provide the professional development and recognition that we all deserve.